Student Dress and Appearance

 4. Apparel promoting products or activities that are illegal for use by minors.

-5. Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals as defined in Moorhead School Board Policy 570.
+5. Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing, head coverings or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals as defined in Moorhead School Board Policy 570.

 6. Any apparel or footwear that would damage school property or could be used as a weapon.